mozilla/pkipolicy/rootstore/policy.md

 *   affiliationChanged (RFC 5280 CRLReason #3)
 *   superseded (RFC 5280 CRLReason #4)

-The CA's subscriber agreement for TLS end-entity certificates MUST inform certificate subscribers about the revocation reason options listed above and provide explanation about when to choose each option.
+The CA's subscriber agreement for TLS end-entity certificates MUST inform certificate subscribers about the revocation reason options listed above and [provide explanation about when to choose each option][Revocation-Reasons].
 Tools that the CA provides to the certificate subscriber MUST allow for these options to be easily specified when the certificate subscriber requests revocation of their certificate, with the default value being that no revocation reason is provided (i.e. the default corresponds to the CRLReason “unspecified (0)” which results in no reasonCode extension being provided in the CRL).

 ** The privilegeWithdrawn reasonCode does not need to be made available to the certificate subscriber as a revocation reason option, because the use of this reasonCode is determined by the CA and not the subscriber.